 Adverse outcomes occur if an ineffective treatment is used for a serious and treatable condition.
 This concept is very important.
 Using an ineffective treatment can lead to unnecessary suffering and even unnecessary mortality.

 Homeopathic immunisations are available and some parents opt for these for their children as they believe that they are safer than the conventional vaccines.
-However, they do not produce any antibody response and so, presumably, the children remain at risk of those serious diseases.
+However, they do not produce an immune response and so, presumably, the children remain at risk of those serious diseases.
 Homeopathic immunisations will be discussed below.

 The House of Lords Select Committee was very keen on the regulation of all forms of CAM.
 There is a Faculty of Homeopathy but practitioners have no compulsion for membership and it has no statutory power.
 In 2014 an official system of registration for homeopaths was announced.22Outcry as register of homeopaths gets official backing Some argue that regulation would give undue credibility to a system for which the evidence of effectiveness is poor to non-existent.
 On the other hand, it may ascertain that non-medical practitioners are properly trained and they do not persist with useless treatments for serious and treatable conditions.
 In 2009 the WHO responded to pressure from the scientific community about the promotion of homeopathy for serious illnesses in developing countries.
 It stated that it does not recommend its use for HIV, tuberculosis, malaria, influenza and infant diarrhoea.23Homeopathy not a cure, says WHO In all parts of the world people need to be warned about accepting useless remedies for serious but treatable disease.

-In February 2020, there was an outcry when the Professional Standards Authority for Health and Social Care (PSA) renewed its accreditation despite a plea from the NHS that it be revoked.25Society of Homeopaths rebuked over bogus autism remedies It imposed several conditions, including that members of the society stop offering “Cease” therapy, a supposed cure for autism that relies on the idea that it is caused by vaccinations.
+In February 2020, there was an outcry when the Professional Standards Authority for Health and Social Care (PSA) renewed its accreditation despite a plea from the NHS that it be revoked.25Homeopathy should have professional accreditation revoked, NHS leaders urge It imposed several conditions, including that members of the society stop offering “Cease” therapy, a supposed cure for autism that relies on the idea that it is caused by vaccinations.
 Stephen Powis, national medical director for NHS England, said: “It’s absolutely right that homeopaths should be banned from advertising quack remedies for autism, but frankly this is not enough and they should not be issuing medical advice, full stop.
 “Taking homeopathic remedies, instead of evidence-based, effective and scientific advice, particularly on lifesaving interventions like measles vaccines, risks sending well-meaning parents down a path that puts them and their children at great risk.”
 In October 2019 Sir Simon Stevens, chief executive of NHS England, wrote to the PSA to demand that the homeopath society’s accreditation be revoked.
 He said that accrediting homeopaths increased the risk of “chancers being able to con more people” and said that some homeopaths “spread misinformation about vaccines”.

 There was particular concern about a treatment called Cease which is an acronym of Complete Elimination of Autistic Spectrum Expression.
 It is aimed often at children and involves extremely high doses of vitamin C and dietary restrictions.
 To keep its accreditation the society must now provide quarterly reports of its monitoring of its members.
 They will not be able to advertise Cease therapy or give advice on vaccinations.
 Reaccreditation was offered under the conditions that they must not: